Skip to primary navigation Skip to content Skip to footer

 The best dive mask defog is called Diamond Magic.

-The key here is not to use too much pressure while rubbing on each lens!
-Let the paste sit for 12 hours and gently remove everything with warm water and your fingers.
-If you accidentally get too rough Diamond Magic can easily scratch your new lenses!
+Be careful not to apply too much pressure when rubbing each lens!
+Allow the paste to sit for 12 hours, then gently rinse everything off with warm water using your fingers.
+If you accidentally rub too harshly, Diamond Magic may scratch your new lenses easily!

-Once you are done, use an old toothbrush to clear any remaining paste from the corners and edges, and then let your mask soak in water for a few hours.
-You do not want any of this stuff to get in your eyes!
+After completing this initial step, use your finger or an old toothbrush to remove any remaining paste from the corners and edges.
+Next, soak your mask in water for a few hours to ensure the removal of all the Diamond Magic paste.
+Be careful not to allow any residue to get in your eyes!

 Tip 3: Burn Your Dive Mask

-Dive mask lens burning tips to prevent fog while Maui scuba diving.If you don’t have something like Diamond Magic you can burn your dive mask with a lighter.
+Dive mask lens burning tips to prevent fog while Maui scuba diving.You can burn your dive mask with a lighter if you don’t have something like Diamond Magic.
 Yes, this is the scariest part of preparing your brand-new dive mask.
 All new tempered glass lenses have a factory layer of protective silicone that causes each lens to fog when exposed to heat, such as heat from your face.

 Do not attempt to burn a mask with plastic lenses!